As debt levels rise, more Thais struggle to keep up

 "Business is bad and it's very tough when you have debt," Ms Pimpa told Reuters, who used part of the loan to finance her business.
 She is not alone.

-With a debt mountain of 12.17 trillion baht (S$508 billion) at the end of March, the equivalent of 77.6 per cent of gross domestic product, Thai households are among the biggest borrowers in Asia and they are finding it increasingly difficult to keep up with payments.
+With a debt mountain of 12.17 trillion baht (S$508 billion) at the end of March, or about three-quarters of gross domestic product (GDP), Thai households are among the biggest borrowers in Asia and they are finding it increasingly difficult to keep up with payments.

 In addition, their debt pain could increase because the Thai central bank has signalled it is likely to follow other central banks around the world and raise interest rates from near record lows.